snphillips/curated-meeting-backgrounds/README.md

-## About Meeting Background Maker Client
+## About Curated Meeting Backgrounds

-_Companion to Meeting Background Maker Server: https://github.com/snphillips/meeting-background-maker-server_

-This web app allows users to view items from the Cooper Hewitt Design Museum's collection
+This web app allows users to download curated image sets to be used as online meeting backgrounds.
+All images originate from the Cooper Hewitt Design Museum's collection

 ### Getting Started

-Follow the instructions to install the server first, then come back here: https://github.com/snphillips/meeting-background-maker-server

 Clone this repo: